-A finance officer or treasurer can delegate duties to an external investment manager via a principal-agent relationship, but they cannot delegate fiduciary responsibility.7
+It is important to note that a local agency's fiduciary responsibilities cannot be delegated regardless of the fiduciary standards imposed on other members of the municipal market.
+Section 53600.3 provides that a finance officer or treasurer can delegate duties to an external investment manager via a principal-agent relationship, but they cannot delegate fiduciary responsibility.

-An investment manager's fiduciary responsibility is a legal requirement by virtue of their registration with the SEC under the Investment Advisor Act of 1940.
-Although fiduciary responsibility ultimately rests with the legislative body and the treasurer, and cannot be wholly delegated to an external investment manager, the investment manager (in contrast to a broker/dealer) shares fiduciary responsibilities with the other fiduciaries.
+Local agencies rely on municipal advisors to help make decisions about issuing municipal securities and investing bond proceeds.
+Registered investment advisors hold a fiduciary responsibility to their clients by virtue of their registration with the SEC under the Investment Advisor Act of 1940.
+Nonetheless, the fiduciary responsibility that ultimately rests with the legislative body and the treasurer cannot be wholly delegated to an external investment manager.